vaynexie/Example-Perplexity/README.md

 Some examples are easier for humans to classify than others.
 The same should be true for deep neural networks (DNNs).
 We use the term **Example Perplexity** to refer to the level of difficulty of classifying an example.
 In this work, we propose a method to measure the perplexity of an example and investigate what factors contribute to high example perplexity.

+To estimate the perplexity of an image for DNNs, we create a population of DNN classifiers with varying architectures and trained on data of varying sample sizes, just as different people have different IQs and different amounts of experiences.
+For an unlabeled example, the average entropy of the output probability distributions of the classifiers is taken to be the C-perplexity of the example, where C stands for "confusion".
+For a labeled example, the fraction of classifiers that misclassify the example is taken to be the X-perplexity of the example, where X stands for "mistake".

 -----------------------------------------------------------------------------------------------------------------------